zek224/pest-control/README.md

 (2) saving the ocean
 (3) disaster management

-### Our specific case problem: Phosphate and Nitrate levels in soils, contaminating nearby crops and water sources
+### Chosen Case Problem: Phosphate and Nitrate levels in soils, contaminating nearby crops and water sources

 <p>Phosphate is a naturally occurring mineral that is essential for plant growth, but too much of it can have negative impacts on both soil and water quality.
 When farmers apply excessive amounts of phosphate-based fertilizers, the excess phosphate can accumulate in the soil, leading to soil degradation and decreased crop yields over time.</p>